Getting a high school equivalency diploma in Wisconsin has gotten easier with Onsego’s GED Prep Course.

 This course teaches students who don’t get math at all how to use the GED calculator (the TI-30 SX) so effectively that they will pass the GED Math portion easily, even if they don’t understand Math problems at all.
 This is a great feature!!

 Thanks to the bonus courses included in the Onsego GED prep course, passing the four GED sub-exams has become easier.
 Math has always been the biggest hurdle to success on the GED test, but the free calculator course tackles that issue.

 There’s also a great “Quitting Protection” course included that will keep the students motivated so they won’t give up learning during their GED preparation.

-If taken at a Wisconsin test center, the GED exam allows you to use the hand-held device.
-If you take the GED exam online, there’ll be an embedded, on-screen version of the TI-30 XS that works identical to the hand-held version.
-So learning how to work with the TI-30 XS calculator has made passing the GED exam a lot easier.
+If taken at a Wisconsin test center, the GED exam allows you to use a hand-held device.
+If you take the GED exam online, there’ll be an embedded, on-screen version of the TI-30 XS that works identically to the hand-held version.
+So, learning how to work with the TI-30 XS calculator has made passing the GED exam a lot easier.

 Wisconsin and the GED